joe-jngigi/next_auth_V5/README.md

 the line `const data ` has `userSchema.parse()`, which is used to validate the incoming data against the defined schema.
 If the data is valid, it proceeds as expected.
 If not, it throws an error which can be caught to handle invalid data.

-**How does Zod work using React-Hook-Form** <br/>
+**How does zod work using React-Hook-Form** <br/>

-The code snippet provided is using the `useForm` hook from a form library, likely React Hook Form, and it's integrated with Zod for form validation.
+The code snippet provided is using the `useForm` hook from a form library, likely React Hook Form, and it's integrated with zod for form validation.

 ```TS
   const form = useForm<zod.infer<typeof LoginSchema>>({